 The FDG 2021 conference theme is Diversity & Inclusion through Games.
 Work continues in our field to increase diversity and inclusion within games at large, and has found mixed success.
 With the latest reports showing game playing as something that is enjoyed by people of all genders, ages, ethnicities, and socio-economic background, it’s time to broaden the conversation to also include how we might use games themselves to increase diversity and inclusion in industry, academia, and society.
 With this theme in mind, we would like to encourage research and discussions that focus on this type of work, as well as encouraging work that crosses disciplinary boundaries.
 We also have added new tracks including Reflections to attract more diverse participation in the conference.

 Full conference registration provides access to all academic talk sessions, workshops, competitions, social events, and the doctoral consortium.
 It provides access to all conference activities.
 Click here to purchase your tickets.

 All dates in Anywhere on Earth (AoE) timezone.

 Full Papers: 1 February 2021 (closed)

-Late-Breaking Work, Reflections, and Games and Demos: 12 April 2021
+Late-Breaking Work, Reflections, and Games and Demos: 20 April 2021 (extended)

-Doctoral Consortium applications: 12 April 2021
+Doctoral Consortium applications: 20 April 2021 (extended)

-Workshops, and Competition proposals: 7 February 2021
+Workshops, and Competition proposals: 7 February 2021 Panels: 21 February 2021

 Full Papers: 1 April, 2021